randomtruffles/Dominion_League/_posts/2025-08-01-season-71-newsletter.md

 Over the years we have received a large amount of feedback with respect to pace of play in the Dominion League, and our hope is to address in the coming seasons.
 To start with, we are looking for more targeted feedback from players this season, which will come in three forms:

    - Additional short sections on the check-in form this season asking players to reflect on their last two seasons for any matches which they felt were unpleasant due to opponents' pace of play
-   - An instant feedback form for matches played this season that you feel were unpleasant due to pace
+   - An instant feedback form for matches played this season that you feel were unpleasant due to pace ~~(link - is this ready?)~~
    - A town hall towards the end of this season that will go over some (anonymized) results from this feedback and ask players to consider some possible next steps

 Our hope is to make the league a better experience for all players, and we will need your help to do so.